josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 The two are similar, but not to be confused.
 Unlike SvelteKit layouts, there's no convention to follow with the naming or placement of mdsvex layouts; it's all explicit config.

-We'll name our layout `_post.svelte`, and put it in `src/routes/blog`, just to keep related things close together.
+So since it's our choice, we'll name our layout `_post.svelte`, and put it in `src/routes/blog` (just to keep related things close together).

 ```fs
 📂 src